credativ/plutono/docs/sources/datasources/opentsdb.md

 ### Query variable

-Grafana's OpenTSDB data source supports template variable queries.
+Plutono's OpenTSDB data source supports template variable queries.
 This means you can create template variables that fetch the values from OpenTSDB.
 For example, metric names, tag names, or tag values.

 When using OpenTSDB with a template variable of `query` type you can use following syntax for lookup.